PapersOfMathieuNls/clever-commit/combined.md

 Figure \ref{fig:dep-graph} shows the project dependency graph.
 As shown in Figure \ref{fig:dep-graph}, these projects are highly interconnected.
 A review of each cluster shows that this partitioning divides projects in terms of their high-level functionalities.
 For example, one cluster is related to a particular given family of video games, whereas the other cluster refers to another family.
 We showed this partitioning to 11 experienced software developers and ask them to validate it.
 They all agreed that the results of this automatic clustering are accurate and reflects well the various project groups of the company.
-The clusters are used for decreasing the rate of positive.
+The clusters are used for decreasing the rate of false positive.
-In addition, fixes mined across projects but within the cluster are qualitative as show in our experiments.
+In addition, fixes mined across projects but within the cluster are qualitative as shown in our experiments.

 ## Building a Database of Defect-Commits and Fix-Commits {#sub:golden}